PayU Review

 Key Products

-Payment Gateway, Smart Routing Engine, PayU Payouts, BNPL/LazyPay (India), recurring/subscription billing, hosted checkout, white-label gateway
+Payment Gateway, Smart Routing Engine, PayU Payouts, BNPL/LazyPay (India), UPI NXT Stack (Oct 2025 launch with Mindgate Solutions), recurring/subscription billing, hosted checkout, white-label gateway

 Three product lines matter.
-PayU Gateway handles deposit acceptance through 150+ local methods - Direct API for full-control checkout, Hosted Checkout for redirect flows, Drop-In/Web SDK for embedded white-label checkout, and Payment Links for invoice flows.
+PayU Gateway handles deposit acceptance through 150+ local methods: Direct API for full-control checkout, Hosted Checkout for redirect flows, Drop-In/Web SDK for embedded white-label checkout, and Payment Links for invoice flows.
 Smart Routing Engine sits underneath, picking the optimal acquirer per transaction.
-PayU Payouts handles disbursements - bulk and one-off, via IMPS/NEFT/UPI in India and SEPA/local rails in CEE.
+PayU Payouts handles disbursements, bulk and one-off, via IMPS/NEFT/UPI in India and SEPA/local rails in CEE.
 Marketed for refunds, marketplace seller payments, payroll, insurance claims and 'gaming winnings' (the closest the product gets to iGaming language).
 Custom approval flows, scheduled payouts, multi-bank support.
-PayU Finance / LazyPay is the third leg - a regulated NBFC offering Buy Now Pay Later credit at PayU's checkout.
+PayU Finance / LazyPay is the third leg, a regulated NBFC offering Buy Now Pay Later credit at PayU's checkout.
 Available only in India.
 Underwriting happens in real time using PayU's transaction history on the consumer.
 There's also a White-Label Payment Gateway product marketed to banks and large fintechs, and a separate marketplace product that handles split settlements for multi-vendor flows.
+The October 2025 UPI NXT Stack (built with newly-majority-owned Mindgate Solutions) adds a dedicated UPI acquiring switch positioned at 10,000+ TPS with a claimed 99.87% success rate and a TPAP NXT third-party app provider offering.

 Payment Methods